BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 ## Cost per Component
 After the changable parameters have been set, individual components of the arrays are calculated for cost.
 These function use both the changable parameters and curve fits to determine these values.
 ### Trenching
 The cost of trenching uses the [n^1.6 = A*r](https://ieeexplore.ieee.org/abstract/document/1140131) equation and the trenching_per_m3 to calculate the total cost of the trenching for the antenna arrays.
-First the trenching_per_m3 cost is used to calculate the cost to trench per meter based on the required depth and width of the trenching.
-The width and depth are converted from inches to meters then multiplied to the trenching_per_m3.
-By multiplying the cost to dig a cubic meter by the two dimensions we calculate the cost to dig trenching per meter, stored as trenching_per_m.
-The trenching_per_m is then used multiplied by the [n^1.6 = A*r](https://ieeexplore.ieee.org/abstract/document/1140131) equation.
+1. The trenching_per_m3 cost is used to calculate the cost to trench per meter based on the required depth and width of the trenching.
+2. The width and depth are converted from inches to meters then multiplied to the trenching_per_m3.
+3. By multiplying the cost to dig a cubic meter by the two dimensions we calculate the cost to dig trenching per meter, stored as trenching_per_m.
+4. The trenching_per_m is then used multiplied by the [n^1.6 = A*r](https://ieeexplore.ieee.org/abstract/document/1140131) equation.
 In this case n is the Quantity vector, summed to find the total number of antennas used in the arrays then divided by 3 to find the number of antenna per branch.
 A in this equation is the spacing_by_diameter parameter defined previously multiplied by the maximum diameter present within the arrays, found within the diameters vector.
-Once the cost per branch is calculated the cost is multiplied by 3 to account for the expected Y shape the arrays will take.
-The scalar cost, in US dollars, for the total trenching is stored in the total_trenching_cost variable.
+5. Once the cost per branch is calculated the cost is multiplied by 3 to account for the expected Y shape the arrays will take.
+6. The scalar cost, in US dollars, for the total trenching is stored in the total_trenching_cost variable.
 ```
 trenching_depth = trenching_depth*0.0254;%trenching depth from in to m
 trenching_width = trenching_width*0.0254;%trenching width from in to m